backgammon notation magriel

 52 : 5/off 2/off

-If you want to practice, this is the transcription of a game between Paul Magriel and Mike Svobodny that you can find in the excellent Bill Robertie’s book « Backgammon for serious players .»
+Below is a full transcription of a match between Paul Magriel and Mike Svobodny, as published in Bill Robertie’s excellent book Backgammon for Serious Players.

 1-White 62 : 1/7 12/14